sydneyhaskell/sydneyhaskell.org/docs/README.md

-# Concepts, Tasks, and Tutorials
+# Concepts, Tasks, Tutorials and Tools
 The Sydney Haskell documentation contains a number of resources to help you understand and work with Haskell.

 * [Concepts](concepts) provide a deep understanding of how Haskell works.